wkillerud/some-sass/README.md

 - Full support for `@use` and `@forward`, including aliases, prefixes and hiding.
 - Workspace-wide code navigation and refactoring, such as Rename Symbol.
 - Rich documentation through [SassDoc](http://sassdoc.com).
+- Language features for `%placeholder-selectors`, both when using them and writing them.
 - Suggestions and hover info for built-in Sass modules, when used with `@use`.

 Supports standalone SCSS, as well as style blocks inside Vue, Svelte and Astro components.